 Rental Income: The Company earns income from employees entering into lease arrangements with Mercedes-Benz Financial Services Australia Pty Ltd (a related party) for the Company's products under the employee vehicle lease program.

-Other: The Company earns income from other related parties in relation to recharged costs for shared services including building rents, IT and warehouse costs.
-Other income reported under the line item "External Parties" relates mainly to the reversals of accruals during the year.
+Other: The Company earns income from other related and external parties in relation to recharged costs for shared services including building rents, IT and warehouse costs.

 7 EMPLOYEE EXPENSES